kindohm/tcpure/README.md

 ```

 **This extension's keybindings will conflict with the main TidalCycles
-extension**, so make sure to disable that extension's keyboard shortcuts
+extension**, so make sure to uninstall that extension, or disable its
-before using this one.
+keyboard shortcuts before using this one.

 You do not need to use a file with a `.tidal` extension.
 You can eval
 Tidal code in any type of file.